choria-io/asyncjobs/overview/handlers-docker/index.md

 ## Running

-The container will rely on a NATS Context for connectivity options, lets create one in the same directory:
+The container relies on a NATS Context for connectivity.
+Create one in the same directory:

 ```
 $ pwd